alexjohnj/gyoutube-dl/README.md

 ## Build

-Build gyoutube-dl by opening the `.xcworkspace` file and building as normal in Xcode.
-You'll need to use a beta of Xcode 7 since gyoutube-dl is written in Swift 2.0.
-There is a Podfile in the project but it has no dependencies at the moment, so don't worry about that.
+Build gyoutube-dl by opening the `.xcodeproj` file and building as normal in Xcode. gyoutube-dl is written in Swift 4.0 so you'll need to use Xcode 9.

 ## Running